 Take a traditional assignment like book reports and essays and give them a digital twist.
 Using features like Glideshows and Split layouts in Adobe Express to organize sections and display content by themes or topics.

 - The Colorado River by Ezra Forta – For a fun spin on traditional essays, students can use images and captions to share what they have learned about a topic.
 In this 6th example text provides background information to accompany the images along with their reasons for choosing the topic.

 - The Civil War – Give history reports a modern spin.
 Students can create a page that describes important historical events and can even embed a YouTube video to support their information.

-- 1984 – Book reports get a makeover with Adobe Spark Page.
+- 1984 – Book reports get a makeover with Adobe Express.
 Students from elementary to high school can easily add information about the book and share their thinking through a web story.

-Adobe Spark Page is perfect for documenting trips.
+Adobe Express is perfect for documenting trips.
 Students can also create content in companion apps Spark Post and Video and then add them to the web page.

 - This Was Nepal by Puru Pawar – Utilize text tools in the app to talk about events by sharing a journal like reflection.
 With the mobile app, students can capture images and add them to their story.

 - Science and Storytelling in Badlands National Park by Kaitlyn Pauley – Using images and captions students can take their families or other classes on a virtual field trip to a place you visited on a field trip.